 Tearlach Adds to Its Portfolio of Quebec Lithium Properties With Further Acquisitions

-/EIN News/ -- VANCOUVER, British Columbia, Jan.
-30, 2023 (GLOBE NEWSWIRE) -- Tearlach Resources Limited (TSXV: TEA) (OTC: TELHF) (FRANKFURT: V44) (“Tearlach” or the “Company”) is pleased to announce it has signed an option agreement to acquire 100% of the Fliszar Lithium Property and Rose North Lithium Property which consists of 116 claims covering approximately 6,076 hectares, and the Muscovite Lithium Property which consists of 84 claims covering approximately 4,368 hectares.
+VANCOUVER, British Columbia, Jan.
+30, 2023 (GLOBE NEWSWIRE) -- Tearlach Resources Limited TEA TELHF (FRANKFURT: V44) ("Tearlach" or the "Company") is pleased to announce it has signed an option agreement to acquire 100% of the Fliszar Lithium Property and Rose North Lithium Property which consists of 116 claims covering approximately 6,076 hectares, and the Muscovite Lithium Property which consists of 84 claims covering approximately 4,368 hectares.

 Highlights: